alixedi/land/apps/lituk.md

       Remain) in the UK.
     title: Why does one need to take Life in the UK Test?
   - text: >-
-      The test is for anyone that is between the ages of 18 to 65 and are applying for indefinite leave to remain (Settlement) or British citizenship.
+      Any person between 18 and 65 years of age, applying for indefinite leave to remain (Settlement) or British citizenship, can take the test

       You do not need to take the test if you:

       * are under 18